pkdone/mongo-data-mask-reversible/README.md

 db.masked_id_mappings.createIndex({'original_id': 1, 'data_purpose_id': 1},  {'unique': true});
 ```

 The _idempotent masked-id generator_ pattern will be used to scan through all raw data collections and produce new corresponding UUIDs for the original unique record IDs that exist in the source collections.
-Essentially this pattern is realised by an aggregation pipeline which is executed on each source collection, picking out the original unique id and then placing a record of this, with a newly generated UUID it is mapped to (plus the other metadata such as `data_purpose_id`, `date_generated`, `date_expired`) into the `masked_id_mappings`.
+Essentially, this pattern is realised by an aggregation pipeline which is executed on each source collection, picking out the original unique id and then placing a record of this, with a newly generated UUID it is mapped to (plus the other metadata such as `data_purpose_id`, `date_generated`, `date_expired`) into the `masked_id_mappings` collection.
 The creation of each new mapping record is only executed if a mapping doesn't already exist for the original unique id of each source record.
 By being idempotent in this way, when further collections are run through the same aggregation pipeline, if some records from these other collections have the same original id as one that already exists in `masked_id_mappings`, a new UUID will not need to be generated, thus ensuring the same original unique id is always mapped to the same replacement UUID, regardless of how often it appears in various collections.

-From the Mongo Shell execute the following to define the _idempotent masked-id generator_ aggregation pipeline (you will notice that two fields' values are intentionally marked as _TO-REPLACE_):
+From the Mongo Shell execute the following to define the _idempotent masked-id generator_ aggregation pipeline (you will notice that two fields' values are intentionally marked as _TO-REPLACE_ - do not change these - just run the code as-is):

 ```javascript
 var maskedIdGeneratprPipeline = [